sckott/recology/content/posts/web-frameworks.md

 - Language: I am - and fellow team members are - more proficient in Python than JavaScript and Ruby.
 - Community/Help: This one is not clear cut because I'd need more time with each framework, but first impressions are that HTMX/FastAPI is slightly easier to navigate and get help with - but that is maybe due to just being more familiar with Python vs. the other languages.
 - Iterate: Iterating quickly is essential.
-Part of that is up to the PM/whoever is running the project - but with respect to technology, having a programming language your comfortable with, and that's easy to write tests for, goes a long way.
+Part of that is up to the PM/whoever is running the project - but with respect to technology, having a programming language you're comfortable with, and that's easy to write tests for, goes a long way.
 - Extension support: Javascript has the largest ecosystem of any language, but Python is no slouch.
 Ruby also has a massive number of gems.
 - Performance/scalability: In my playing around with these frameworks Svelte felt the snappiest, and opinions on the internet seem to suggest the same.
 - Good for our team: We have a small team.
 AFAICT that's unlikely to change - if any, only slightly.
 Therefore, it's critical that the framework we choose is easy to get started with, easy to maintain, easy to reason about, and easy to debug.